For Nucor Corporation [NUE], Analyst sees a rise to $114. What next?

-Nucor Corporation [NYSE: NUE] gained 1.37% or 1.3 points to close at $95.93 with a heavy trading volume of 1959786 shares.
+Nucor Corporation [NYSE: NUE] gained 0.75% on the last trading session, reaching $96.65 price per share at the time.
 The company report on June 23, 2021 that Nucor Named GM Supplier of the Year for Third Year in a Row.

 >> 7 Top Picks for the Post-Pandemic Economy <<